 Projects that I am or have been involved with include:

-Arrowhead (2015): I will be spending some time at Aalto University, Finland, working on key research problems around industrial control systems and formal methods.
-Thanks to Prof. Valeriy Vyatkin's reasearch group for providing me with this opportunity to work with industry leaders.
+Arrowhead (2015): I worked with Prof. Valeriy Vyatkin's group at Aalto University, Finland, on key research problems around industrial control systems and formal methods.

 CESAR (2011): I worked on the issue of traceability of requirements and analysing requirements for completeness, correctness, and consistency (CCC) criteria for the design of embedded systems.
 CESAR was a large European union ARTEMIS project, and gave me the opportunity to work with industrial partners like Airbus, Sagem, etc.